d2l-ai/d2l-en/chapter_preliminaries/probability.md

 That is, the second test allowed us to gain much higher confidence that not all is well.
 Despite the second test being considerably less accurate than the first one, it still significantly improved our estimate.
-The assumption of boths tests being conditional independent of each other was crucial for our ability to generate a more accurate estimate.
+The assumption of both tests being conditional independent of each other was crucial for our ability to generate a more accurate estimate.
 Take the extreme case where we run the same test twice.
 In this situation we would expect the same outcome in both times,